Branding Your Restaurant For Success.

-Over time you’ve probably had a few different designers, or worse family members with a Microsoft Paint, create marketing materials.
+Over time you’ve probably had a few different designers, or worse family members with Microsoft Paint.
 As you review marketing materials ask yourself if the signage, banners, restaurant menus, business cards, brochures, website, and social media were created using the same brand guidelines.
 It’s likely they were not and it’s time to consider a rebrand.

 Consistency.
-Even if the colors and logo match, the messaging on all marketing may not be consistent with how you want your brand represented today.
-Maybe you changed your tagline (or want to) or you’ve received recognition for your signature dish.
+Even if the colors and logo match, the messaging on all marketing may not be congruent.
+Maybe you changed your tagline or you’ve received recognition for your signature dish.
 Whatever it is, we want to be sure it’s highlighted across all brand platforms.

 The interior.
 Whether you’re designing a new restaurant or redesigning an existing one, your customer experience should match your brand.
-If you’re updating brand colors, don’t forget to update the interior of your restaurant to reflect the change.
+If you’re updating brand colors, don’t forget to update the interior of your restaurant.
 If your menu is Rustic Americana then you should think twice about installing fine Italian marble flooring.
 Remember this is about your brand and your customers, not what you’d prefer in your home kitchen.

 Competition.
 Understand what the competition is offering so you create a brand that’s positioned differently and distinctive from other restaurants in your niche and geographic area.
 Your customers will come to know your restaurant brand by what makes it different.